rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 “Come over here, babe, she wants to see you up close.”
 Dutifully, Carlos walked closer, standing directly behind her.
 She couldn’t see, but she knew Kara must be distracted by the sight.
 Her tongue slowed, and her pussy began squeezing excitedly around Lucia’s fingers.
 Fuck, she must be right on the edge, Lucia realized.

 Somewhat reluctantly, Lucia raised herself away from Kara’s mouth.
 She looked down between her thighs and saw her roommate gasping with pleasure.
-Her chin was covered in Lucia’s wetness.
-Her eyes were locked on Carlos’ long brown shaft.
+Her chin was covered in Lucia’s wetness, eyes were locked on Carlos’ long brown shaft.
 Her body was tense, ready to cum any second.

 “Do you want to suck his _cock_?”